 As a parent, you cannot transfer responsibility for the Parent PLUS loan to your student through the federal government.
-However, you can refinance the loan through a private lender that allows you to transfer the loan to a student.
+However, you can refinance Parent PLUS Loans through a private lender that allows you to transfer the loan to a student.

 If you do not want to refinance with a private lender, and you decide before or shortly after disbursement that you no longer need or want the loan, you can have it canceled.
 You’ll want to consult your master promissory note for the specific procedure and timeframe for canceling.